Book waterfront cabins, houses, and more on Airbnb

 Lake access out the front door!Cozy, dog friendly, four bedroom cabin nestled on a quiet cove on Deep Creek Lake; excellent location for water sports, fishing, and watching the sunsets from the private dock.
 Ten minutes from restaurants, shopping & movie theater.
 Twenty minutes to Wisp Ski Resort, golf, great hiking trails.
 "L" shaped cabin gives the master bedroom lots of privacy.
 Upper floor - with two twin beds & a futon - is a great hang-out space for kids.
 Fire pit (and firewood) & hammock for your use!

 May the forest be with youYour mountain vacation will be filled with magical memories when you choose to stay in this spectacular 3 master suite bedroom log home.
 You and your guests will immediately feel at home when you step through the front door.
 Luxurious décor compliments the gorgeous hardwood floors giving the cabin a warm and inviting feel.
 Cuddle up in front of the wood fireplace after an invigorating day of skiing at nearby Wisp resort.
+Pet fee is 50 extra will be billed separately the day before check in.

 In the mountains of western Maryland, Deep Creek Lake is the kind of retreat that calls for repeat visits.
 From June through August, the area is a picture of summer done right, with swimmers diving off of docks into the vast lake, and kayakers gliding across it in search of quiet coves.
 In fall, the action moves from the lake to mountains, as visitors wind through scenic backroads taking in the fall foliage.
 Winter usually brings upward of 100 inches of snow, drawing both downhill and cross-country skiers.
 And when the snow melts in spring, it reveals miles of hiking and biking trails along the river and through the woods.